chanyca/illusory-mapping/README.md

 # illusory-mapping

 [![DOI](https://zenodo.org/badge/1122453263.svg)](https://doi.org/10.5281/zenodo.18049128)
 Data and code accompanying the paper "Did you see the sound?
-A Bayesian Perspective on Crossmodal Perception in Low Vision" by Ailene Chan, N. R. B. Stiles, C. A. Levitan, A. R. Tanguay, and S. Shimojo.
+A Bayesian Assessment on Crossmodal Perception in Low Vision" by Ailene Chan, N. R. B. Stiles, C. A. Levitan, A. R. Tanguay, and S. Shimojo.
 ---
 ### Getting Started
 #### Prerequisites